Penn State vs. Michigan NCAA Football Odds, Plays and Insights | November 13, 2021

 Michigan Stats and Trends

-- In Michigan's nine games this season, it has seven wins against the spread.
+- In Michigan's nine games this year, it has seven wins against the spread.

-- This season, the Wolverines won ATS in their only game as an underdog of 1 point or more.
+- The Wolverines covered the spread in their only game when underdogs by 1 point or more.

-- Michigan has eclipsed the over/under in 44.4% of its opportunities this season (four times over nine games with a set point total).
+- Michigan's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Michigan is 7-2 against the spread and 8-1 overall when the team puts up more than 16.7 points.
+- Michigan is 7-2 against the spread and 8-1 overall in games when it records more than 16.7 points.

 - This year the Wolverines have seven turnovers, nine fewer than the Nittany Lions have takeaways (16).